-- Plot diagram or site map for all systems - Plot diagram/site map must be an aerial view of the installation property and show the location of each individual solar module.
+- A disclosure form must have been completed and signed through the application portal.43 This can be done prior to the Part I application and will not require a separate upload.
+If the AC size of a distributed generation system as submitted in Part I differs by more than the greater of 1 kW or 5% from the AC system size noted in that application's disclosure form, a new disclosure form will be required. - For all projects: - Proof of site control - Plot diagram or site map for all systems - Plot diagram/site map must be an aerial view of the installation property and show the location of each individual solar module.
 If the site map lists array details (tilt, azimuth, orientation, etc.) and inverter details (inverter model, system size, module wattages, number of modules, etc.) it must match what's submitted in the Part I application. - Ground-mounted systems larger than 250 kW AC must provide a land use permit from the AHJ (Authority Having Jurisdiction).
 If a land use permit is not applicable, the Approved Vendor must provide written confirmation from the AHJ that no permit is required.
-The land use permit is required if more than 250kW of a system is ground-mounted. - o Additional uploads for Distributed Generation systems over 25 kW44: - Interconnection Agreement signed by both the interconnection customer and the interconnecting utility prior to the date of Part I application submittal. - o Requirements for systems already energized prior to application: - GATS or M-RETS unit ID - Uploading of - Certificate of Completion of Interconnection - Net metering application approval letter (if applicable)
+The land use permit is required if more than 250kW of a system is ground-mounted. - \circ $\;$ Additional uploads for Distributed Generation systems over 25 kW^{44}\!\!: - Interconnection Agreement signed by both the interconnection customer and the interconnecting utility prior to the date of Part I application submittal. - o Requirements for systems already energized prior to application: - GATS or M-RETS unit ID - Uploading of - Certificate of Completion of Interconnection - Net metering application approval letter (if applicable)